 Immunopathogenesis of viral hepatitis

 Worldwide mortality from chronic hepatitis is increasing and by 2040 is projected to exceed the combined mortality of HIV infection, tuberculosis and malaria.
-Three human hepatitis viruses (HBV, HCV and HDV) are the causative agents for almost all cases of chronic viral hepatitis.
+Three human hepatitis viruses (HBV, HCV and HDV) are the causative agents for almost all cases of viral hepatitis.

 Regulation of hepatic and systemic immune responses by the gut microbiome

-- In a translational human immunology study, we are evaluating changes in the gut microbiome and in inflammatory status during and after pregnancy.
-We plan to characterize changes in the composition of the gut microbiome and metabolome in HBV-infected women and uninfected controls who are prospectively followed during and after pregnancy and to correlate these with innate and adaptive immune responses and hepatitis disease flares.
-The aim of this research is to understand the causative mechanisms, predictive markers and risk factors for hepatitis B disease flares during pregnancy
+- In a translational human immunology study, we are evaluating changes in microbiome and in inflammatory status during and after pregnancy.
+We characterize changes in the composition of the gut microbiome and metabolome in HBV-infected women and uninfected controls who are prospectively followed during and after pregnancy and to correlate these with innate and adaptive immune responses and hepatitis disease flares.
+The aim of this research is to understand the causative mechanisms, predictive markers and risk factors for hepatitis B disease flares during pregnancy.

 Research in Plain Language

-My research focuses on the body’s immune response to viruses that infect the liver and other organs.
-Using blood and liver biopsy samples from infected patients, my laboratory studies the response of the infected cells themselves and the innate and adaptive immune cells that are called to the site of infection.
-We also analyze the mechanisms that viruses use as a means to escape from immune responses, and the biological processes that result from chronic triggering of the immune response if the viruses persist.
-Finally, we study how the gut microbiome regulates immune responses and inflammation are regulated and may result in new approaches to regulate inflammation.
+This research focuses on the body’s immune response to viruses that infect the liver and other organs.
+Using blood and liver biopsy samples from infected patients, we study the response of the infected cells themselves and the innate and adaptive immune cells that are called to the site of infection.
+We also analyze the mechanisms that viruses use as means to escape from immune responses, and the biological processes that result from chronic triggering of the immune response if the viruses persist.
+Finally, research on the gastrointestinal microbiome helps us better understand how immune responses and inflammation are regulated and may result in new approaches to regulate inflammation.